 While it doesn’t affect brightness much, try turning this setting off if you’re seeing an awkward shift in colors.

 - Go to Display & Brightness.

-- Now, simply toggle off the True Tone.
+- Under the Brightness slider, toggle off True Tone.